wehs7661/ensemble_md/docs/simulations.rst

 Step 1: Set up parameters
 -------------------------
-To run a REXEE simulation in GROMACS using :code:`run_REXEE.py`, one at least needs to following four files:
+To run a REXEE simulation in GROMACS using the CLI :code:`run_REXEE`, one at least needs to following four files.
+(Check :ref:`doc_input_files` for more details.)

+* One YAML file that specifies REXEE parameters, as specified via the CLI :code:`run_REXEE`.
-* One GRO file of the system of interest
+* One GRO file of the system of interest, as specified in the input YAML file.
-* One TOP file of the system of interest
+* One TOP file of the system of interest, as specified in the input YAML file.
-* One MDP template for customizing different MDP files for different replicas.
+* One MDP template for customizing MDP files for different replicas, as specified in the input YAML file.

-* One YAML file that specify the REXEE-relevant parameters.
+Note that multiple GRO/TOP files can be provided to initiate different replicas with different configurations/topologies, in which case the number of GRO/TOP files must be equal to the number of replicas.

-Currently, we only allow all replicas to be initiated with the same configuration represented by the single GRO file, but the user should also be able to initialize different replicas with different configurations (represented by multiple GRO files) in the near future.
-Also, the MDP template should contain parameters common across all replicas and define the coupling parmaeters for all possible intermediate states, so that we can cusotmize different MDP files by defining a subset of alchemical states in different replicas.
-For REXEE simulations, some MDP parameters need additional care to be taken, which we describe in :ref:`doc_mdp_params`.
-Importantly, to extend an REXEE simulation, one needs to additionally provide the following two checkpoint files:
+Also, the MDP template should contain parameters shared by all replicas and define the coupling parameters for all intermediate states.
+Moreover, additional care needs to be taken for specifying some MDP parameters need additional care to be taken, which we describe in
+:ref:`doc_mdp_params`.
+Lastly, to extend a REXEE simulation, one needs to additionally provide the following two files (generated by the existing simulation) as necessary checkpoints:

-* One NPY file containing the replica-space trajectories of different configurations saved by the previous run of REXEE simulation with a default name as :code:`rep_trajs.npy`.
+* One NPY file containing the replica-space trajectories of different configurations, as specified in the input YAML file.
-* One NPY file containing the timeseries of the whole-range alchemical weights saved by the previous run of REXEE simulation with a default name as :code:`g_vecs.npy`.
+* One NPY file containing the timeseries of the whole-range alchemical weights, as specified in the input YAML file.
+This is only needed for extending a weight-updating REXEE simulation.

-In :code:`run_REXEE.py`, the class :class:`.ReplicaExchangeEE` is instantiated with the given YAML file, where the user needs to specify how the replicas should be set up or interact with each other during the simulation ensemble.
+In the CLI :code:`run_REXEE`, the class :class:`.ReplicaExchangeEE` is instantiated with the given YAML file, where the user needs to specify how the replicas should be set up or interact with each other during the simulation ensemble.
 Check :ref:`doc_parameters` for more details.